interstar/Gates-Of-Dawn/README.md

 *What Just Happened?*

-You created a basic_monosynth using Gates of Dawn and then ran it in Pure Data.
+You created a basic_monosynth using Gates of Dawn and then ran it in PureData.

 *I can't hear anything*